KristinaMarie/RipleyJean/README.md

 Welcome to Ripley's repo!
 We designed this space to help any of Ripley's favorite friends care for her while we are away.

 - If you're familiar with puppy care, the high level schedule below is designed for you. 👇
 - If you're cruious about what goes on in the mind of two obessive dog owners, check out `code`resources.
-These include a list of items in her Vacation Bag, Food and Training details, and vet info.
+These include a list of items in her [Vacation Bag](https://github.com/KristinaMarie/RipleyJean/blob/main/Vacation%20Bag.md), Vet info, [Food](https://github.com/KristinaMarie/RipleyJean/blob/main/Food.md) and [Training](https://github.com/KristinaMarie/RipleyJean/blob/main/Training.md) details.

 Feel free to recommend edits and ask questions in `issues`.
 Thank you for caring for our little Fluffernutter and feel free to text, call, comment in an issue, ANYTHING, if you have questions. ♥️